A practical introduction to the responsibilities, expectations and dynamics of being a Non‑Executive Director in a venture‑backed business.

 Yes, all materials, including slides and case studies, will be shared with delegates.

-The course is led by Elaine Coughlan, learn more about her below.
+The course is led by Alex Cochand, learn more about him below.

 Course Director